Inbestigator/analytics/README.md

 # Capture

-Capture is an analytics platform that allows users to capture and fetch analytical data.
+Capture is a tiny (3kb gzipped!) but capable analytics platform that allows you to capture and fetch analytical data.
 It provides a simple and intuitive way to manage analytical logging and user recognition.

 ## Features